 Dear Ms. Tuchman,

-I am a fellow Harvard Law School alumna and learned of you and your work at the Women’s Law Center through HLS Amicus.
-Following my graduation from HLS in 2008, I joined the firm of Simpson & Long here in Chicago as a litigation associate.
+I am a fellow Harvard Law School alumna and learned of you and your work at the National Women’s Law Center through HLS Amicus.
+Following my graduation from HLS in [class year], I joined the firm of Simpson & Long here in Chicago as a litigation associate.
 Although I have had an exceptionally good experience at the firm, I am eager to get back to working on the issues affecting women’s lives that drew me to law school originally and that were the focus of my clinical work and extracurricular pursuits there.

-I am deeply interested in the mission of the Women’s Law Center and would be grateful for the chance to talk with you briefly about your work.
-I am eager to get your thoughts on career opportunities working on women’s issues and your advice for trying to make this kind of career transition.
+I am deeply interested in the mission of the National Women’s Law Center and would be grateful for the chance to talk with you briefly about your work.
+I am eager to hear your thoughts on career opportunities working on women’s issues and your advice for trying to make this kind of career transition.
 Would you be willing to speak with me any time in the next month or so?

 Thank you so much for considering my request.
 I look forward to speaking with you.